Canada is a large hub for top global talent, especially in tech. The country's diverse workforce makes it an ideal location for hiring contractors.

 Length of the project or service

-Payment and other billing details
+Payment and other billing details (keep track of these payments through your payroll in Canada)

 If a problem arises between either party during the project, the courts in Canada will be able to use the agreement to settle disputes.